 Seedless watermelons have tiny underdeveloped seeds, despite the name, which are easily consumed.
-The melons usually weigh from 10-20 pounds and mature in about 85 days.
+The melons usually weigh from 10 to 20 pounds (4.5-9 kg.) and mature in about 85 days.

-Another watermelon type, the Picnic, tends to be larger, from 16-45 pounds or more, perfect for a picnic gathering.
-These are the traditional oblong or round melons with a green rind and sweet, red flesh – which mature at around 85 days or so.
+Another watermelon type, the Picnic, tends to be larger, from 16 to 45 pounds (7-20 kg.) or more, perfect for a picnic gathering.
+These are the traditional oblong or round melons with a green rind and sweet, red flesh -- which mature at around 85 days or so.
 Some varieties here include:

 Icebox Watermelon Types

-Icebox watermelons are bred to feed one person or a small family and, as such, are much smaller than their counterparts at 5-15 pounds.
+Icebox watermelons are bred to feed one person or a small family and, as such, are much smaller than their counterparts at 5 to 15 pounds (2-7 kg.).
 Watermelon plant varieties in this genre include the Sugar Baby and the Tiger Baby.
 Sugar Babies are sweet pulped with dark green rinds and were first introduced in 1956, while Tiger Babies are golden once mature in about 75 days.